 But how much do you know about the fruit salad favorite?

-Here we’re going to look at 30 facts about the yellow wonder.
+Here we’re going to look at 30 facts about the banana.

 - The banana made its name after it was sold wrapped in aluminum foil for 10 cents in the 1876 Philadelphia World Fair.

 - In Kalamazoo in 2011, the construction of a vehicle came to an end – this vehicle was an F-150 truck which became the “Big Banana Car.”
 At almost 23 feet (7 meters) long and 9.8 feet (3 meters) tall, this car has a top speed of around 85mph (136.8km/h).

 - If a person is allergic to bananas, or even avocados and chestnuts, they have an increased risk of being allergic to latex.
 There are some who say half of those allergic to latex are often allergic to bananas.
 This is due to the proteins within the banana.

 - The classic banana species we consumed was called the Gros Michel.
 It was a sweeter and creamier alternative to the modern banana, but due to a sweeping and catastrophic disease in 1965 across Central and Southern America, the farmers swapped to the modern variety.